security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

         TH/s	Terahashes per second (Trillions of hashes per second) PH/s	Petahashes per second (Quadrillions of hashes per second)

+    Hint: For the next two questions, use `ctrl+f` in your browser on the benchmark report to find answers (e.g., search `9600`).

     {% include lab_question.html question='How many passwords per second can Hashcat running on a Brutalis try on a <code>.doc</code> file (i.e., hashtype "MS Office <= 2003 MD5 + RC4, oldoffice$0, oldoffice$1")?' %}

     {% include lab_question.html question='How much faster is Hashcat in cracking .doc MS Office documents (option 9700, "Hashtype: MS Office <= 2003 MD5 + RC4, oldoffice$0, oldoffice$1") compared to Office 2013 documents (option 9600, "Hashtype: Office 2013")?' %}

+    {% include lab_question.html question='How does an offline password attack compare with the online hydra attack you attempted earlier?' %}

     **Optional:** Install `hashcat` on your own machine (not the VM).
 See how your benchmarks compare against a Brutalis.
 Note that running benchmarks on the VM will break once it reaches `scrypt` before complete results are reported.

 		    hashcat -b --force

-    {% include lab_question.html question='How does an offline password attack compare with the online hydra attack you attempted earlier?' %}

 # Part 7.
 Cracking LinkedIn Hashes Using Hashcat